ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 Other notable onboard components on *my* board include:

-  * soldered 32GB "Samsung BJTD4R" HS400 eMMC module
+  * soldered 32GB "Samsung BJTD4R" HS400 eMMC module (on production boards it will be 8GB instead, not user-accessible and will be hosting [ROOBI OS](https://docs.radxa.com/en/x/roobi) for initial flashing of the real OS)
   * 2 x 32Gb SK Hynix H58G56AK6B LPDDR5 modules for a total of 8GB DRAM
   * Rockchip RK806-1 PMIC
   * 128 Mb Winbond W25X20CL SPI NOR flash